kyleliaw-candoit/t-shirt/docs/company/AI-Operating-System.md

 - Specialization over generalization.
 - Shared evidence.
 Specialized thinking.
+- The unit of commercial opportunity is the identity.
+- Community is a primary instrument for observing identity, not necessarily the commercial target.
+- Community cohesion is an amplifier, not a prerequisite for identity-signaling potential.
 - Every AI role stops at the boundary of its responsibility.
 - Evidence before interpretation.
 - Separate observation from recommendation.